apache/nifi/nifi-docker/dockerhub/README.md

       -d \
       apache/nifi:latest

-### Standalone Instance, LDAP
+### Standalone Instance secured with HTTPS and LDAP Authentication
-In this configuration, the user will need to provide certificates and the associated configuration information.
+In this configuration, the user will need to provide certificates and associated configuration information.
 Optionally, if the LDAP provider of interest is operating in LDAPS or START_TLS modes, certificates will additionally be needed.
 Of particular note, is the `AUTH` environment variable which is set to `ldap`.
 Additionally, the user must provide a DN as provided by the configured LDAP server in the `INITIAL_ADMIN_IDENTITY` environment variable.
 This value will be